This hands-on Hobart Handler 140 review features a welder I purchased three years ago.

-Even a beginner can quickly set-up a weld using the detailed welding guide chart mounted inside the access panel.
+Even a beginner can quickly set up a weld using the detailed welding guide chart mounted inside the access panel.
 Hobart even includes a handy metal thickness gauge.

-After my initial read, I like that I don’t have to go back to the manual when I use this welder, even when months have gone by.
+After my initial read, I like that I don’t have to go back to the manual when I use this Hobart welder, even when months have gone by.

 The control panel is uncluttered with just two control knobs, a power switch, and an over-temperature indicator lamp.
 I can easily make adjustments without removing my gloves.

 The WFS (wire feed speed) control, marked 10 to 100 for reference, is infinitely adjustable between 40 and 700 ipm (inches per minute).
-While I found the settings chart accurate when on good power, ideal speed varies with input power, stick out, travel speed, weld angle, cleanliness of metal, etc.
+While I found the chart settings accurate when on good power, ideal wire speed varies with input power, stick out, travel speed, weld angle, cleanliness of metal, etc.